-The Online Color Blind Test is developed to measure whether a person is color blind or not.
-You can also learn more information about Color Blindness.
+Online Color Blind Test measures whether a person is color blind or not.
+Check color blindness causes, symptoms, types, and treatment.

 Color Blindness is not a kind of blindness but a deficiency in the way one sees color.
 It leads to difficulty in distinguishing certain colors like red and green or blue and yellow.